" Tasty One-Pot Vegetarian Camping Recipes "

 Instructions

-Add the garlic and sauté for a nanosecond.
+• Add the garlic and sauté for a minute.

-Add the pasta, vegetable broth, and basil.
-Bring to a pustule, also reduce the heat to downcast and poach, covered, until the pasta is al dente.
+• Add the pasta, vegetable broth, and basil.
+Bring to a boil, also reduce the heat to low and simmer, covered, until the pasta is al dente.

 Variations and tips

 You can use any combination of spring vegetables you prefer.
-For a spare kick of flavor, add some bomb juice or tang at the end of cuisine.
-Top with Parmesan rubbish for added humorousness.
+For a spare kick of flavor, add some lime juice or tang at the end of cuisine.
+Top with Parmesan cheese for added creaminess.

 3. 1 teaspoon olive oil

-4. 1 mug mixed Mediterranean vegetables( cherry tomatoes, bell peppers, olives, etc.)
+4. 1 cup mixed Mediterranean vegetables( cherry tomatoes, bell peppers, olives, etc.)

 5. 1 tablespoon dried oregano

-Pour boiling water over couscous and let it bloom for 5 beats.
+Pour boiling water over couscous and let it bloom for 5 minutes.

-Heat olive oil painting oil oil painting in a visage and sauté the Mediterranean vegetables.
+Heat olive in a pan and sauté the Mediterranean vegetables.

 Fluff the couscous with a chopstick and blend with the vegetables.